Get Ready for Camping Season

 Start with tent and sleeping gear

 When was the last time you opened up that rooftop tent?
-Or unpacked the Gazelle Hub Tent that got quickly shoved into its carry bag?
+Or unpacked your Gazelle Hub Tent that got quickly shoved into its carry bag?
 Set up the rooftop tent in the driveway (or the ground tent in the yard) with the windows open and let it air out to let the fabric loosen up and musty or smoky smells dissipate.
 While you’re at it, sweep or vacuum the interior, wash the mattress fitted sheet/blankets/pillowcases, and air out sleeping bags.
 Everyone loves fresh sheets at home, and fresh bedding for camp is a great feeling too!

 undefined